Bobby Mallon

-Robert Howard Mallon (April 7, 1919 - September 10, 2008) was an American actor.
+Robert Howard Mallon (April 7, 1919—September 10, 2008) was an American child actor, known for appearing in Hal Roach Studios films, notably Our Gang, as Bobby.

 Early life

 He was born in Greybull, Wyoming.
+His father was a fireman killed in a wreck at Cole Creek Wyoming in Sept 1923 as the on train #30.

 Career

 Mallon was known for playing Bobby in 13 of the Our Gang/Little Rascals series of movies produced by Hal Roach.
+He also appeared in The Boy Friends in the episode Blood and Thunder as a rehearsal kid.

 He left show business after being "retired" from the Gang in 1932.

 Death

 He died on September 10, 2008, in Los Angeles, California, and was one of the last surviving members of the famed Little Rascals series at the time of his death.

-He is buried at the Mount Sinai Simi Valley Cemetery in Simi Valley, CA.
+He is buried at the Mount Sinai Simi Valley Cemetery in Simi Valley, California.